joaomelo/profile/README.md

-this is a simple personal profile web page
+This is a simple profile personal web page.